2 Data Manipulation

 # ℹ 55 more rows

 Or we can arrange according to more variables.
-Here the forest type goes first, as I decided it is the most important grouping variable.
-Within each type I want to see the rows/cases ordered by biomass values.
+Here, the forest type is listed first, as we have decided it is the most important grouping variable.
+Within each type, we want to see the rows/cases ordered by biomass values.

 data %>%